notesofcliff/delve/src/home/doc/Getting_Started.md

 The file-tail utility allows you to ingest data from log files in real-time.
 This utility monitors specified log files and streams new entries into Flashlight as they are written.

 #### Syslog (UDP/TCP/TLS)
-Flashlight supports Syslog for data ingestion over UDP, TCP, and TLS.
+Flashlight supports Syslog for data ingestion over UDP, TCP, and TCP over TLS.
 This method is commonly used for collecting logs from network devices, servers, and other infrastructure components.

 #### Through Searches (Interactive and Scheduled)
 You can also ingest data through searches, both interactive and scheduled.
-This method allows you to define search queries that retrieve data from external sources and import it into Flashlight on a regular basis or on-demand.
+This method allows you to define search queries that retrieve data from external sources and import it into Flashlight on a schedule or on-demand.

 ### Field Extraction / Preprocessing
 Field extraction is the process of identifying and extracting specific fields from your data.
 Flashlight supports both index-time and search-time field extractions.